 Wait, What Does 'De-bearding' A Mussel Mean?

 Debearding refers to the action of removing this 'beard' while cleaning mussels.
-While not in-edible, these little bristles are not very enjoyable to consume, and are most often removed before cooking.
-Since it's quite a time consuming task, it is most often done in fine dining establishments.
+While not inedible, these little bristles are not very enjoyable to consume and are most often removed before cooking.
+Since it's quite a time-consuming task, it is most often done in fine dining establishments.

 How To Clean Mussels At Home, Step-By-Step

 When cleaning mussels at home, it is best to do so right before you plan on cooking and eating them.
 This way you know you are only eating the freshest mussels.
-If you ned to store the mussels after washing, that's totally ok, but be aware they should be washed and checked again before cooking.
+If you need to store the mussels after washing, that's totally ok, but be aware they should be washed and checked again before cooking.

 - Dump the entire bag of mussels into a bucket or sink of fresh cold water.
 Tap water is fine as long as it is COLD!